Sustainability

 Hydrogen as a key to the energy transition

-Renewable and low-carbon hydrogen, along with its derivatives, represent a key decarbonisation driver, enabling significant reductions in emissions from our own operations and facilitating the production of zero-emission fuels.
+Renewable and low-carbon hydrogen, along with its derivatives, represent one of key decarbonisation driver, enabling significant reductions in emissions from our own operations and facilitating the production of law-emission fuels.

 Own production